 No, both dogs and cats are territorial animals, and the best thing is that each one has its own feeder, since otherwise, problems could arise between them, even fighting in some cases.

 10. Are hopper-type feeders for dogs and cats recommended?

 Finding proper pet supplies for your dog and keep your pet healthy, the ceramic food and water bowls make a great solution.
-You no doubt need to go an extra mile for the care of the pet of your ceramic dog bowl.
+You no doubt need to go the extra mile for the care of the pet of your ceramic dog bowl.
 Most of the bowls are safe for the dishwasher and convenient to wash.
-Then you know if you need one in order to choose the ideal ceramic bowl for your dog suits your needs.
+Then you know if you need one to choose the ideal ceramic bowl for your dog that suits your needs.